What is cytomegalovirus (CMV)?

 What is congenital CMV?

-Congenital CMV is when a baby is born with CMV infection, which the baby has acquired from his/her mother while in the uterus.
-The mother may have had her first ever CMV infection during the pregnancy, or she may have had CMV infection before and it came back during the pregnancy (“reactivation”).
-In some instances, it is believed that the mother may have caught another strain of CMV which is different from the one with which she was previously infected.
+Congenital CMV is when a baby is born with CMV infection, which the baby has acquired from their mother while in the uterus.
+The mother may have had her first ever CMV infection during the pregnancy, or she may have had CMV infection before and it has came back during the pregnancy ("reactivation").
+In some instances, it is believed that the mother may have caught another strain of CMV which is different from the one that she was previously infected with.

 Can congenital CMV be prevented?

-Not usually.
-There is no vaccine yet.
-The only way would be to stop the mother ever catching CMV during the pregnancy.
-However, as some women have “reactivation” of the virus, this is not preventable or predictable.
+The only way that congenital CMV can be prevented is to stop a woman who has never had CMV before ever catching CMV during the pregnancy.
+Women who already have CMV infection in the past may get infected by a new CMV strain or may have "reactivation" of their past virus, this is not preventable nor predictable.
 About half of all Australian women have had CMV by the time they are pregnant.
-Pregnant women can often avoid changing nappies of other people’s babies and should wash their hands after caring for children.
+Pregnant women should minimise their chances of catching CMV by not changing nappies of other people’s babies, always washing their hands after caring for children, avoid kissing children on the lips and not share eating utensils.

 Can congenital CMV be treated?

 This is a complicated question which is not easy to answer.
-It would need to be discussed with a paediatrician, and the risks versus benefits would be outlined by the specialist.
+It needs to be discussed with a paediatrician, and the risks versus benefits would be outlined by the specialist.

 Should babies with congenital CMV be treated differently in day care centres?

-Babies with congenital CMV will excrete high amounts of CMV in their urine for the first year of life.
+Babies with congenital CMV will excrete high amounts of CMV in their saliva and in the urine for the first year of life.
 This will decrease with time.
-The carer looking after a child with congenital CMV can significantly reduce infection risk with CMV by wearing gloves and with diligent hand washing after a nappy change.
+The child carer looking after a child with congenital CMV can reduce infection risk with CMV by wearing gloves and washing hands well after a nappy change.
 Just holding and cuddling a baby with congenital CMV will not increase the chance of catching CMV from a baby.
 It is also important that carers understand that any young child in day care may be infected with CMV.
-Therefore, carers should wash their hands after handling all children, not just babies known to have congenital CMV.
+Therefore, carers should wash their hands after handling all children, not just babies who have congenital CMV.

 Who can I talk to about CMV?